jhsun20/CPAIOR-supplementary/README.md

 # CPAIOR-supplementary
-This repository contains the supplementary appendix for the associated paper.
-It provides additional details referenced in the main paper.
+This repository hosts the supplementary appendix for the paper *"On the Misalignment of Non-Autoregressive GNNs in Neural Combinatorial Optimization"*.